ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         \

         We have special cell areas that we call “Projects” and we keep these cells free for when a quick job comes on that needs urgent attention and fast turnaround.
 Other cell areas are set up for routine and planned manufacture where customers will have a 6-12 month scheduled order.
   - type: column
     column:
+      title: "Things you probably want to know "
+      text: |-
+        * We manufacture any type of wiring loom
+        * Every wiring loom is 100% electrically tested before despatch
+        * All our staff are fully trained to IPC-A620 electrical standards
+        * We are UK based and certified to Quality Accreditation ISO9001
+        * You will get answers fast from our 5/5 rated customer service

+        **We offer:**

+        * Vehicle conversion wiring harnesses and cable looms
+        * Bus and truck wire harness systems
+        * Blue light service vehicle full electrical systems
+        * Commercial and domestic trailer plug and play cables
+        * Electric vehicle, hybrid and low emission vehicle wiring
+        * Motorsport wiring systems
+  - type: column
+    column:
       title: Out-sourcing your harnesses will save you money and time